sameersbn/docker-gitlab/README.md

   sameersbn/gitlab:7.10.2 app:rake gitlab:backup:create
 ```

 A backup will be created in the backups folder of the [Data Store](#data-store).
 You can change that behavior by setting your own path within the container.
-To do so you have to pass the argument `-e "GITLAB_BACKUP_DIR:/path/to/backups"` to the docker run command.
+To do so you have to pass the argument `--env="GITLAB_BACKUP_DIR:/path/to/backups"` to the docker run command.

 *P.S.
 Backups can also be generated on a running gitlab instance using `docker exec` as described in the [Rake Tasks](#rake-tasks) section.
 However, I strongly advice against running backup and restore operations on a running gitlab instance.*